DannyAzoro/sockshop-capstone/README.md

 The unzip command extracts an archived file in Linux.
 Terraform run our Terraform configurations.
 Kubectl run Kubernetes commands.
 The aws cli sets up the AWS environment.
 Helm manages Kubernetes applications and Jenkins - the Continuous Integration Continuous Deployment (CI/CD) tool used in this project, is the open source automation server used to reliably build, test and deploy the software.

 # The Repository
-capstone-project is the name of the repository, and it is available in the master branch of the GitHub repository https://github.com/DannyAzoro/sockshop-capstone.
+sockshop-capstone is the name of the repository, and it is available in the master branch of the GitHub repository https://github.com/DannyAzoro/sockshop-capstone.
 It contains three major folders namely eks, kubernetes, and capstone-images, and four files namely installer.sh, cluster-Jenkinsfile, Jenkinsfile, and README.md.

 # The Folders
 ### The eks Folder